-The Mech are very hospitable, friendly people.
-They are amiable, intelligent, and honest.
+The Mech are very hospitable, friendly people, known for being amiable, intelligent, and honest.
 Although they have an ancient history of being headhunters, they are free from arrogance, revenge, and cruelty.
-The Mech marry within their own tribe and within any of their septs.
+The Mech marry within their own tribe and between any of their septs.
 Women are forbidden to engage in any premarital sexual activity, and any sexual offenses are heavily punished.
 Husbands generally have great respect for their wives, who have absolute control over the household affairs and are consulted in all family and social matters.
 Most households consist of extended families, as the sons bring their wives home after marriage.
 Fathers are responsible for training their sons in economic skills, and mothers train their daughters in household duties.

-In the early 1900's, the Mech were nomadic people, practicing swidden ("slash and burn") agriculture.
-There were few people and much land; thus, this type of erratic agriculture did not affect the country at all.
-Now, however, with growing populations in the region, they have become permanent farmers, using bulls and plows in their cultivation of the soil.
-Rice is their principal cash crop, but they are experts in growing the areaca nut and betel leaves, two powerful stimulants.
-Recently, they have begun to grow maize as an additional food supplement.
+In the early 1900s, the Mech were nomadic people, practicing slash and burn agriculture.
+There were few people and much land; thus, this type of erratic agriculture did not affect the country as much as it would today.
+However, as the populations grew, they settled into permanent farmers, using bulls and plows in their cultivation of the soil.
+Rice has been their principal cash crop, but they are also experts in growing the areca nut and betel leaves, two powerful stimulants.
+They grow maize as an additional food supplement.

 As in most animistic cultures, the Mech live in fear of the spirits of nature.
-Only through appeasement can they have peace or success in life, but no one is sure when or if the spirits are appeased.
+They believe they must appease these spirits to have peace or success in life, but no one is sure when the spirits need to be appeased.
 The Mech need liberation from such oppressive beliefs.
-Their culture is also in great transition economically.
-A large percentage of Mech have encumbered unmanageable debt, and may face lives of poverty in the near future.
+Their culture is also in great economic transition.
+A large percentage of Mech have encumbered unmanageable debt and may face lives of poverty in the future.